KyN76/tymon/README.md

 The name Tymon comes from 'etymon' which refers to a morpheme (linguistic unit) from which a  word is derived.

 ## Usage
-As a French tool, the default behavior is searching inside the French Wiktionary (Wikitionnaire).
+As it was written for French words in the first place, the default behavior (without option) is searching inside the French Wiktionary (Wikitionnaire).
+Command line options allow to search in the specified available languages.

-Command to get the etymology of the word \<word\>,
+To get the etymology of the word \<word\>,
 - in French :
 `tymon <word>`
 or